leabottmer/multi-level-sc-estimator/README.md

 This package implements the multi-level SC estimator (mlSC) for the treatment effect for a single, treated, aggregated unit in panel data with multiple levels of aggregation, as proposed in Bottmer (2025).

+This package is currently in beta and the functionality and interface is subject to change.

 ## Installation

 Install this library using `pip`: